Dr. Gary Tanchak, D.C.

 How Does It Happen?

-In some cases, nerve compression occurs as a result of aging which includes changes to our boney structures, muscles, and connective tissues.
+In some cases, nerve compression occurs due to aging, which includes changes to our bony structures, muscles, and connective tissues.

 It can also occur as a result of the following factors: